fvarelacid/strive-projects/Emergency_Chatbot/README.md

 A chatbot that helps people with medical emergencies and schedule appointments.

 I used an NLP model to predict what does the patient need using tags for it.

-I applied bag_of_words to index all the words in the intents.json file and exported the trained model weights.
+I applied bag_of_words to index all the words in the intents.json file and exported the trained model weights as trained.pth.

 ## How to run it: